On the Scattering of Waves inside Charged Spherically Symmetric Black Holes: Introduction

-For scattering of linear wave equations, the current main results were recently obtained by C. Kehle and Y. Shlapentokh-Rothman \cite{kehle_scattering_2019,haf} in 2019.
-Using stationary scattering, in the language of transmission and reflection coefficients, they constructed a complete scattering theory for the geometric wave equation in the interior of a Reissner-Nordström black hole from the event horizon \emph{directly} to the Cauchy horizon, and observed a breakdown of such scattering in the presence of a cosmological constant or a conformal mass for the Klein-Gordon equation.
+For scattering of linear wave equations, the current main results were recently obtained by C. Kehle and Y. Shlapentokh-Rothman \cite{kehle_scattering_2019} in 2019.
+In the language of transmission and reflection coefficients, they constructed a complete scattering theory for the geometric wave equation in the interior of a RN black hole from the event horizon \emph{directly} to the Cauchy horizon, and observed a breakdown of such scattering in the presence of a cosmological constant or a conformal mass for the Klein-Gordon equation.
 The fundamental cause of this scattering breakdown, its relation to the blue-shift, and its implications on the stability of the Cauchy horizon, are yet to be understood.
 On the other hand, using the approach of dynamic scattering that is based on comparison dynamics, in 2020, D. Häfner, M. Mokdad, and J.P.
 Nicolas obtained a complete scattering theory for charged and massive Dirac fields inside spherically symmetric black holes of Reissner-Nordström-(anti-)de-Sitter type \cite{hafner_scattering_2021}.
 Their method uses the wave operators, which are geometrically interpreted afterwards as the trace operators.
 Therefore, their construction is first done from a horizon to an intermediate spacelike Cauchy hypersurface and then to the other horizon, which have been the usual approach for the scattering in the exterior of black holes.
-Shortly after, M. Mokdad obtained a conformal scattering theory for Dirac fields in the same settings \cite{mokdad_conformal_2019} using the waves-reinterpretation method for solving the Goursat problem and showing the subjectiveness of the trace operators, thus bypassing the analytic scattering and directly obtaining the geometric result (e.g., \cite{kehle_scattering_2019}).
-These recent works show that the instability is sometimes only seen on the level of the regularity of the data, i.e., data with some high regularity may arrive at the Cauchy horizon with less regularity.
-It is referred to as the $C^1$-blow-up, which is suspected to be related to the blue shift instability.
+Shortly after, M. Mokdad obtained a conformal scattering theory for Dirac fields in the same settings \cite{mokdad_conformal_2022} using the waves-reinterpretation method for solving the Goursat problem and showing the surjectivity of the trace operators, thus bypassing the analytic scattering and directly obtaining the geometric result.